 Bipolar Takes Courage

 It takes courage to live with bipolar disorder and the effects of trauma.
-Bipolar Courage is a blog and art by Xanthe Wyse who has been diagnosed with bipolar disorder, PTSD and social anxiety.
+Bipolar Courage is a blog and art by Xanthe Wyse who has been diagnosed with bipolar disorder (type 1), post-traumatic stress disorder (PTSD) and social anxiety disorder.
 Courage is facing overwhelming challenges and pain despite the presence of fear.
 Whereas bravery is is facing danger without fear.
 Courage is a determination to keep going despite limitations.
 Courage is a state of mind that the struggle and cause is worth it.

 The painting above depicts some of the characteristics of living with bipolar disorder and PTSD.
 The bigger the wave, the bigger the crash.
 Xanthe's personal experience is going from numb emotions to extremely intense emotions.
 Very high energy to completely depleted energy.
 Yellow is where she likes to be - feel purposeful and creative.
 Her determination keeps her going even when she is in the red and grey zones.